atomwalk12/QuestLlama/questllama/README.md

 ## Model acquisition

-For instructions on how to download the model, please refer to the [download_model.md](Voyager/questllama/installation/download_model.md) file.
+For instructions on how to download the model, please refer to the [model installation](installation/download-model.md) file.

 ## Usage
 Todo: Ongoing effort on improving this section.